Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 Graduation was followed by a short stint in a Bachelor Officer's Quarters (BOQ) at Cocoa Beach in Florida where we were quartered while assigned to flight duty at NAS Banana River, Florida in PBY-5A "Catalina" flying boats.
 This short assignment occurred in the Air Bomber Training Unit (ABTU).
 We did not fly the aircraft.
 We were in the back, next to the gun blisters.
 Our objective was to learn to use the APQ-5, and then the newer APA bombsights.

 We had one series of flights in the Catalinas where we manned binoculars instead of twiddling cathode ray tube dials.
-Barney and I, along with most of our ABTU class, participated in the search for a flight of five Navy TBM (single engine Grumman torpedo planes, originally designed by Grumman as TBFs, and later built by General Motors as TBMs) aircraft that had left NAS Fort Lauderdale and never returned.
+Barney and I, along with most of our ABTU class, participated in the search for a flight of five Navy TBM (single engine Grumman torpedo planes, originally designed by Grumman as TBFs, and later built by General Motors as TBMs) aircraft that had left NAS Fort Lauderdale on Dec.
+5, 1945 and never returned.
 One of Barneys's and my Naval Academy classmates, a new pilot just as we were, was lost in that mystery-flight disappearance.